New Town High School (Tasmania)

 In 2019 student enrolments were 698.
 The school principal is Shane Fuller.

 It was merged with Ogilvie High School to form Hobart City High School from the 2022 school year.
 The New Town High School site is referred to as the New Town Campus of the new school.

 Overview

 Established in 1919 as Hobart Junior Technical College and renamed as Hobart Technical High School in 1950, the adopted its current name, New Town High School in 1961.
-Together with the girls-only Ogilvie High School and co-educational Elizabeth College, New Town High School is a member of Hobart City Partnership Schools, that delivers learning to over 2,000 students across the three campuses.
+Together with the girls-only Ogilvie High School and co-educational Elizabeth College, New Town High School was a member of Hobart City Partnership Schools, that delivers learning to over 2,000 students across the three campuses.

 Houses

-New Town High has four houses; Dechaineux, Ellis, Hunter and Jarvis, which all compete against each other to win the Cosgrove Shield (for sporting achievement), the David Close Shield (for academic achievement) and the Making a Difference Shield (for sustainability).
+New Town High had four houses; Dechaineux, Ellis, Hunter and Jarvis, which all competed against each other to win the Cosgrove Shield (for sporting achievement), the David Close Shield (for academic achievement) and the Making a Difference Shield (for sustainability).